RivaD2/personal/udemy-typescript-complete-guide/server/README.md

 - This includes bare minimum TS, type annotations where possible
 - A refactor will be done to use a TS adapter library that has helpers for using the library with TS

+**Second version**

+- Uses a decorator to read methods and associate it with a router
+- Uses a decorator to automate checking properties in body of request
+- Uses a decorator that marks a class as a Controller
+- Uses yet another decorator to set up middleware

 **How to run server**

 - Run `npm i` to install dependencies